Squalo-ch/TaskerStuff/README.md

 * To find the phone if misplaced, turn Wifi on authomatically at home, locate in case of emergency, have someone reminding to charge the phone if battery low, and ramp up the volume if caller persistent.

 ## Profiles

+Stand alone profiles and tasks (not grouped under a particular project tab).